NexosNexos

 Step 1 — Sign in

 Open https://app.nexos.rs and click Sign in with GitHub.
-Nexos requests read access to your repositories and permission to install a webhook.
+Nexos requests read access to your repositories so it can install a webhook.

 Step 2 — Create a project